 - Well drilling

 - How to make a toilet: This is actually more complicated than it seems.
-You’ll have to know about emergency toilet options like how to safely dig a latrine and how to make a compost toilet.
+You’ll have to know about emergency toilet options, like how to safely dig a latrine and how to make a compost toilet.

 DIY and Barter Survival Skills

-To survive TEOTWAWKI, you’ll need to know how to make many things yourself – especially how to make primitive versions of tools/appliances which don’t run on electricity.
+To survive TEOTWAWKI, you’ll need to know how to make many things yourself – especially how to make primitive versions of tools/appliances that don’t run on electricity.
 If you know these skills, you’ll be able to make something to barter with for other supplies.